6ixOnline/fastapi-pubsub/examples/README.md

 ## Server:

-This server extends the base class `BaseWebSocket` and implements the `process` method by simply sending the number of connected clients each time a new client is connected to this websocket url.
+This server extends the base class `BaseWebSocket` and implements the `generate_object_to_send` method by simply sending the number of connected clients each time a new client is connected to this websocket url.

 ### Running: